danpaul/reid/README.md

 Returns a hash.

 Each array within the 2D array should have three items (the first dimension of the 'x' specifies the element of operations.
-You can pass multiple operations over the same page):
+You can execute multiple operations on the same page):
 * `operations[x][0]` is an xpath or css selector.
 * `operations[x][1]` is a proc or lambda. `operations[x][1]` is passed the element(s) returned when `operations[x][0]` is applied to the Nokogiri document for the passed url.
 The proc or lambda passed as the second element (`operations[x][1]`) should accept two arguments.
 The first argument represents the element(s) that will be returned when `operations[x][0]` is applied to the Nokogiri document.
 The second argument is a hash.
-This is the hash that is ultimately returned by the scrape_page method and should be used to store any elements from the selection that you want returned/persisted.
+This is the hash that is ultimately returned by the scrape_page method and should be used to store any elements from the selection that you want returned from the method.
 * `operations[x][2]` is a symbol flag which can be either `:css` or `:xpath` depending on whether `operations[x][0]` is a css or xpath selector.

 If there are multiple arrays contained in the 2D array, they will all be evaluated in order.